ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/clickpipes/index.md

   As well as controls to remove the ClickPipe and display a summary of the ingest job.

   ![View overview](./images/cp_overview.png)

+**Error table**: ClickPipes will create a table next to your destination table with the postfix `_clickpipes_error`.
+This table will contain any errors from the operations of your ClickPipe (network, connectivity, etc.) and also any data that don't conform to the schema specified in the previous screen.
+The error table has a [TTL](https://clickhouse.com/docs/en/engines/table-engines/mergetree-family/mergetree#table_engine-mergetree-ttl) of 7 days.

 9. **Congratulations!** you have successfully set up your first ClickPipe.
 If this is a streaming ClickPipe it will be continuously running, ingesting data in real-time from your remote data source.
 Otherwise it will ingest the batch and complete.